robwoodford/SEC-Card-Game/README.md

 # Collections

 Collections are generated from a spreadsheet using the scripts in aux.
 To generate, open the Excel, copy all the cells on each tab and paste values in place, then save in a new temporary filename.
+Stick in aux/master-spreadsheet.xlsx.
+Ensure there is a python environment with openpyxl and pandas installed.
+I was installing tidyverse but most of it isn't
+needed.

+python -m venv card-game-venv   --- to create virtual environment source card-game-venv/bin/activate --- to start using the virtual environment python -m pip install openpyxl pandas

-Stick in aux/master-spreadsheet.xlsx and then:
+ and then:

 cd aux
 python generate-website.py

 rm -rf ../collections/*
 mv output/* ../collections

+To test,

+cd ..
+bundle exec jekyll serve -w --baseurl '' --port 4000

 # Static pages